simonpolan/DotnetRefScan/README.md

 ### Verify your license
-You can simply let the library to compare your license agains source code and verify whether the license contains all used package references.
+You can simply let the library to compare your license against source code and verify whether the license contains all used package references.
 To do that, call:

 ```
-var license = await refScan.VerifyLicense("License file name");
+var result = await refScan.VerifyLicense("License file name");
 ```

 The returned object will show, whether the license file `IsUpToDate` and provides list of: